A thriving tourist town packed with shopping, lodging and outdoor thrills

 Yellowstone’s West Entrance is the park’s busiest, so it’s no wonder that West Yellowstone is a bustling gateway packed with dining, shopping, and attractions for travelers.
-Located just across the Wyoming border, West Yellowstone is a convenient entrance town for those coming from Idaho or western Montana, especially Missoula and Butte.
-Visitors will find lots of Wild West flavor, plenty of lodging, and a hub for outdoor activities in and around the park.
+Located just across the Wyoming border in Montana, West Yellowstone is a convenient entrance town for those coming from Idaho or western Montana, especially Missoula and Butte.
+Visitors will find lots of Wild West flavor, plenty of lodging and a hub for outdoor activities in and around the park.

 What to See in West Yellowstone

-Downtown West Yellowstone features several square blocks of coffeeshops, casual dining spots, and lots of gift shops selling Yellowstone National Park memorabilia.
-Entertainment options are better here than in most other gateway towns—catch a show at the Playmill Theater, or study up for your park trip at Yellowstone IMAX, which shows a rotating series of movies about Yellowstone, wildlife, and pioneer history.
+Downtown West Yellowstone features several square blocks of coffee shops, casual dining spots, and lots of gift shops selling Yellowstone National Park memorabilia.
+Entertainment options are better here than in most other gateway towns—catch a show at the Playmill Theatre or study up for your park trip at Yellowstone IMAX, which shows a rotating series of movies about Yellowstone, wildlife and pioneer history.

 Speaking of bears: The Grizzly & Wolf Discovery Center offers an up-close look at two of Yellowstone’s most iconic species (the animals here are rescues or captive-born).

 If it’s fun and you can do it outdoors, you can probably do it from West Yellowstone: Outfitters and opportunities for self-directed activities abound here.
 Water sports are big: Go kayaking or stand-up paddleboarding in Hebgen or Quake Lakes or fly-fish the Madison or Gallatin Rivers.